axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-19-your-cheatin-rads.markdown

 <h1>To Mend a Broken Heart</h1>
  <p>What happens when two or more people give each other all their RADs?</p>
  <p>Transparency happens.</p>
- <p>When they see it, it is up to co-owners to bring up this suspicious behavior, and things like it. with the people involved.
-I can&rsquo;t think of any, but there might be a good reason after all.</p>
+ <p>When they see it, it is up to co-owners to bring up this and any other suspicious behavior <em>with the people involved</em>.
+It will take new skills to bring this up in a curious, non-accusatory way, but it is a skill worth learning.
+After all, there might be a good reason for this suspicious-looking event.</p>

 <h1>Love</h1>
  <p>&ldquo;Hey, how come you have been giving each other 100% of your RADs?&rdquo;</p>